499602D2/tg-launchbot/README.md

 	- combine all separate database files into one file with multiple tables

+	- use an in-memory DB to handle all responses

+		- update in-mem DB on API call, push update to disk -> persistence

 	- attempt to split the monolithic file into multiple separate files, starting with the API request functions

 	- index launches by the new unique launch ID instead of launch name